 Students requesting housing accommodations are responsible for the following:

 - Housing accommodations requests must be made every year by the date posted on our webpage.

 - Requests are reevaluated each year.
 Having a housing accommodation in one year does not guarantee that you will have it in a subsequent year.

 - Requests that are incomplete or received after the deadline will be placed on a waiting list and will be evaluated as rooms become available after the campus-wide housing selection process.

 - Requests that differ from year to year require additional medical documentation to support any changes.

 - Students requesting housing accommodations must get a lottery slot, commit to a housing contract and and select their meal plan.

 - Housing accommodations are for the student with the disability only, and cannot be used to pull in a roommate or to place a friend in a neighboring room, unless housing regulations allow that for any student in that particular location.
 A student who does not receive a lottery time slot that gives him/her on-campus housing cannot be pulled in as a roommate, regardless of the location or type of room.
 This is a campus-wide policy.
 There are no exceptions.

 - A student who has been approved for disability-related housing accommodations will be assigned to a room that meets his or her documented needs, within the limits of what is available and appropriate on this campus.
-If the student rejects the room assignment or chooses to transfer out of that room or to participate in a room swap, that student will not be eligible to receive housing accommodations in the future.
+If the student rejects the room assignment or chooses to transfer out of that room or to participate in a room swap, that student will not be eligible to receive housing accommodations later in the semester.